Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Preliminaries

-\textbf{Connections on hyper-K\"ahler manifolds.} Let $E$ be a Hermitian vector bundle over a hyperK\"ahler manifold $M^8$ with a Hermitian connection $A$.
+\textbf{Connections on hyperK\"ahler manifolds.} Let $E$ be a Hermitian line bundle over a hyperK\"ahler manifold $M^8$ with a Hermitian connection $A$.
 Then we say that $A$ is a Hermitian Yang-Mills (HYM) connection with respect to $\om_i$ if its curvature form $F_A:=dA + A \w A$ satisfies

 where the $(0,2)$-component of $F_A$ is taken here with respect to the complex structure $J_i$ and $\lm$ is a constant.
 Note that equation (\ref{holomorphiccondition}) can also be expressed as

 i.e. $J_i(F_A)=F_A$, which is also equivalent to $F_A \w (\om_j+i\om_k)^2 =0$, and equation (\ref{HYMconstant}) corresponds to the condition that the $\om_i$ component of $F_A$ is constant.
 When $\lm=0$ i.e. $F_A\in E_i \oplus \Lm^2_{10}$, such a connection $A$ is called \textit{traceless} Hermitian Yang-Mills with respect to $\om_i$.
 If furthermore, we have that